-Traditional Islam regards Islam as a religion that is different than and distinct from previous revelations.
-The Qur’an, however, names Itself as a “Book confirming the previous ones and completing the religion”, namely Islam.
+Traditional Islamic opinions regard Islam as a religion that is different than and distinct from previous revelations.
+The Qur’an, however, names Itself as a “Book confirming the previous ones and completing the religion”.
 Islam, literally, submission to God, is the only religion that has been communicated to all prophets from Adam (pbuh) to Muhammad (pbuh):

 “The religion in the sight of God is Islam.”
 (Al-e Imran 3:19)